The Zodiac Gems

 Known Gem Powers:

-- Behemoth: The Behemoth Jewel is a powerful earth stone, granting freedom within and mastery of the dolphin’s native element.
+- Behemoth: The Behemoth Jewel is a powerful earth stone, granting solidity and the power to shake the land.

 - Passive: The holder of the Behemoth gem cannot be forced from his feet so long as he stands on earth or stone.